-Unless otherwise fixed by the Board, the Preferred Shares shall be entitled to a preference over the Common Voting Shares and the Variable Voting Shares, and over any other shares of the Company ranking junior to the Preferred Shares with respect to priority in the payment of dividends and in the distribution of assets in the event of the liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the assets of the Company among its shareholders for the purpose of winding-up its affairs.
+Unless otherwise fixed by the Board, the Preferred Shares shall be entitled to a preference over the Common Voting Shares and the Variable Voting Shares, and over any other shares of Cargojet Inc. ranking junior to the Preferred Shares with respect to priority in the payment of dividends and in the distribution of assets in the event of the liquidation, dissolution or winding-up of Cargojet Inc., whether voluntary or involuntary, or any other distribution of the assets of Cargojet Inc. among its shareholders for the purpose of winding-up its affairs.